praguna/strive-admin/README.md

 # StriveAdmin

-This application is an interface to edit and add new questions to the platform run it using ng serve or npm start
+This application is an interface to edit and add new questions to the platform run it using ng serve

 ### SnapShots